mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

   calls of SHA-256, SHAKE256 or Haraka means existing (secure) SW and HW implementations of those hash functions can be re-used for increased performance
-- Private and Public Key Size - compared to other post quantum approaches a very small key size is the form of hash inputs-outputs.
+- Private and Public Key Size - compared to other post-quantum approaches a very small key size is the form of hash inputs-outputs.
 This then has the drawback that either a large signature or low signing speed has to be accepted
 - Cryptanalysis assuarance - attacks (both pre-quantum and quantum) are easy to relate to existing attacks on hash functions.
 This allows for precise quantification of the security levels
-- Overlap with stateful hash-based algorithms - means there are possibilities to combine implementions with those of XMSS and LMS (TODO refs)
+- Overlap with stateful hash-based algorithms - means there are possibilities to combine implementions with those of XMSS and LMS.
+For example, both have the same underlying hash functions and utilize existing HW acceleration.
+  Furthermore, an API to a XMSS implementation can be directly used by the subroutines of Sphincs+
 - Inherent resistance against side-channel attacks - since its core primitive is a hash function, it thereby is hard to attack with side-channels.